sidewayss/html-elements/README.md

 - `resize(forceIt)` forces the element to resize.
 When `autoResize` is `true`, it runs automatically after setting any attribute that affects the element's width or alignment.
 When `autoResize` is `false`, you must set `forceIt` to `true` or the function won't run.
 Call it after you change CSS font properties, for example.

 ### Events
 The only event that you can listen to is `change`.
-There is no need for an `input` event, as the element does not enforce any limitations on keyboard entry as it happens, it only formats via the `"NaN"` class.
-I don't see the need for any other events.
-If you need some, e.g. `input`, `keydown`, or `keyup` attached to the inner `<input type="text"/>`, submit an issue or a pull request.
+I don't see a need for any other events.
+If you need some, e.g. `input`, `keydown`, or `keyup` attached to the inner `<input type="text"/>`, then please submit an issue or a pull request.

+The only event I've considered adding is an `endspin` event for when spinning cancels (`this.#spin(undefined)`).
+It would fire on every `mouseup` or `keyup` when spinning.
+It could be useful for throttling external changes based on the value.

 The `change` event fires every time the value changes:
 - When the user confirms keyboard input.